PRP/Stem Cell Injections

 PRP is also used in aesthetic procedures for overall skin rejuvenation by improving skin tone and texture.

-In the medical aesthetics industry, PRP is commonly used to correct facial volume loss, a procedure also known as a the "vampire facelift" which can be performed with or without dermal fillers.
+In the medical aesthetics industry, PRP is commonly used to correct facial volume loss, which can be performed with or without dermal fillers.
 A PRP Facial is usually performed in conjunction with Microneedling.
 The PRP is injected into the deep wrinkles and folds of the face.
 Then following the injections, a microneedling device is used to punctures the skin with tiny needles in order to deposit the remaining PRP topically onto the face.
 This excess plasma needs to remain on the face for several hours, as this process helps to boost the skin’s natural healing process.